defi-ventures/BlockX-chain/docs/guides/join_network.md

     "05aa6587f07a0c6a9a8213f0138c4a76d476418a@18.204.206.179:26656,13d4a1c16d1f427988b7c499b6d150726aaf3aa0@3.86.104.251:26656,a00db749fa51e485c8376276d29d599258052f3e@54.210.246.165:26656"
     ```

-5. Validate genesis and start the Ethermint network
+5. Validate genesis and start the Tokn network

     ```bash
     toknd validate-genesis